instance01/Youtube-Collections/README.md

 # Youtube-Collections
 Youtube Collections were removed, so I need a replacement.
-Can be adjusted to your needs rather easily by changing the channel names and playlist ids at line 25 (var channels = ..).
+Can be adjusted to your needs rather easily by changing the channel names and playlist ids at [line 26 (var channels = ..)](https://github.com/instance01/Youtube-Collections/blob/master/index.php#L26).

 Example can be found [here](http://www.instancedev.com/yt_coll/).